code-pushup/cli/packages/plugin-coverage/README.md

 Code coverage is a metric that indicates what percentage of source code is executed by unit tests.
 It can give insights into test effectiveness and uncover parts of source code that would otherwise go untested.

+> [!IMPORTANT]
-However, please note that code coverage is not the same as test coverage.
+> Please note that code coverage is not the same as test coverage.
 Test coverage measures the amount of acceptance criteria covered by tests and is hard to formally verify.
 This means that code coverage cannot guarantee that the designed software caters to the business requirements.

+If you want to know more code coverage and how each type of coverage is measured, go to [Software Testing Help](https://www.softwaretestinghelp.com/code-coverage-tutorial/).

 ### LCOV format